gerbenvoshol/GROM/README.md

 `-q low mapping quality threshold [default=20]`

 Reference bases with average read mapping quality below the threshold are analyzed separately.
-For CNV detection, GROM creates separate GC distributions for reference bases in low quality regions and high quality regions.
+For CNV detection, GROM creates separate GC distributions for reference bases in low quality regions and high-quality regions.
 For other variants, GROM ignores low quality reads, except for providing read depth information used in probability statistics.

 `-v probability score threshold [default=0.001]`